smissingham/missingham.net/content/Future Projects/Software Development on Windows.md

   - wsl
   - wip
 ---
-As a developer, why after years of experience with all operating systems do I still use Windows as my primary OS?
+After over a decade as a professional software developer, I still use Windows as my primary operating system.
+Despite trying many Linux distros, and even an Apple 🫢 Macbook, I still return to Windows as my daily driver.

-Short answer: Microsoft Office, Intel RST and Video Games.
-Long answer: Coming soon.
+Quick caveat, I love Linux (specifically Ubuntu), but not for a daily work station.

+I'll keep the *why* short, there's enough posts out there debating such.
+For me, it's:
+- First class support (productive time)
+- Microsoft Office
+- Video Games

+> This is not another debate on why, but  a list of the things that I use to make Windows great

+## PowerToys
+#### FancyZones

 # Chocolatey - Package Manager